 Remitting very remote teachers HELP debt - these initiatives are subject to the passage of legislation

-Subject to passage of legislation this initiative will remit all or part of an individual's Higher Education Loan Program (HELP) debt from their outstanding HELP debt after they have been engaged as a teacher for four years in a school in a very remote location in Australia (using the Accessibility and Remoteness Index of Australia).
+Subject to passage of legislation this initiative will remit all or part of an individual's Higher Education Loan Program (HELP) debt from their outstanding HELP debt after they have been engaged as a teacher for four years at a centre-based day care service, preschool or school providing primary or secondary education in a very remote location in Australia (using the Accessibility and Remoteness Index of Australia).

 Teachers must complete four years full time in a six-year period, or the pro-rated part time equivalent, commencing on or after the start of the 2019 school year.